Reflect-OS/firmware/README.md

 ### Getting Started

+To start developing locally:
+* Install dependencies with `mix deps.get`
+* Run `iex -S mix` to start the application

 To start your Nerves app:
   * `export MIX_TARGET=my_target` or prefix every command with `MIX_TARGET=my_target`.
 For example, `MIX_TARGET=rpi3`